-Thank you for stopping by this blog which is all about the 5 biggest mistakes busy people make when it comes to their time management and productivity.
+Thank you for stopping by this blog, which is all about the 5 biggest mistakes busy people make when it comes to their time management and productivity.

 Every Sunday, you need to be planning ahead.
-Don’t just plan one week in advance, but start to plan at least two weeks in advance.
-Start using forward planning and foresight, to make sure that you’re organised.
-You need to forward-plan so that you don’t miss deadlines, important things and that you don’t leave anything to the last minute.
+Don’t just plan one week in advance, but take time to start to plan at least a month in advance.
+Start using forward planning and foresight to make sure that you’re organised.
+Taking time to forward-plan will enable you to avoid missing deadlines, important events, and make sure that you don’t leave anything to the last minute.

 The problem with this is that just because you haven’t got a diary full of meetings, doesn’t actually mean you’re free.
 So, you may look at your calendar, and go, ‘oh okay, I’ve got no meetings that day, I’m free’ but you’re not!
 You’ve got loads of other work that you need to be doing.
 So, don’t assume that just because it’s not taken up as a slot, as a diary entry or an appointment, that you’ve actually got that time to give.

 If this is something you struggle with (like I used to) then block out time for everything.
 For example, I know after I host an event or workshop, that I will need at least half a day for my follow up work, so I block that time off in my diary.

 Busy people make this cardinal sin all the time!
 And I know it sounds odd me telling you NOT to use a to-do list, but hear me out, because as a busy person, I know you will just add more and more to your to do list… and never get to the end of it!

 What you actually need to be doing is putting events, tasks and other things into your diary as an actual appointment.
 It is also about putting your non-negotiables in your diary first!